-We recommend the Lawyers seek independent tax advice on the Australian and New Zealand tax implications.
+We recommend the Lawyers seek independent tax advice.

 It is not compulsory for the Lawyers to provide their partnership or company TFN or ABN details to the Scheme.
 However, unless an exemption applies, if the Lawyers do not provide their TFN or ABN, the responsible entity may be required to deduct tax from distributions to the Lawyers at the highest personal marginal rate plus the Medicare levy.